abdnaqeeb/IdentifiersDictionaryAndGrammatic/NamingConvention.md

 ### Four areas to focus on

-- Avoid abbreviations
+- Control abbreviations.
-	- Establish a controlled list of acceptable abbreviations
+	- Establish a controlled list of acceptable abbreviations.
-- Use single word for each single meaning.
+- **Dictionary**: Use single word for each single meaning.
-	- Establish terminological meanings for synonymous words (**Dictionary**)
+	- Establish terminological meanings for synonymous words.
-- Use enough words to express the complete meaning
+- **Grammatic**: Use enough words to express the complete meaning.
-	- Establish rules to get same results of naming (**Grammatic**)
+	- Establish rules to get same results of naming.
 - Avoid the very generalized words like Helper, Manager and Utils

 ### Abbreviations Sample